fsprojects/LocSta/docu/content/docu.md

 `'state option -> 'reader -> Res<'value, 'state>`

-The `'reader` value is unused in this example, but can be useful when evaluating to pass in context from the runtime environment.
+*The `'reader` value is unused in these example, but can be useful when evaluating to pass in context from the runtime environment.*

 #### Evaluation